RedHatInsights/payload-tracker/README.md

 Integration
 --------------------
 Simply send a message on the ‘platform.payload-status’ for your given Kafka MQ Broker in the appropriate environment.
-Currently, the only required fields are ‘service,’ ‘payload_id,‘ ‘status,’ and ‘date‘ however this may change.The format is as follows:
+Currently, the only required fields are ‘service,’ ‘request_id,‘ ‘status,’ and ‘date‘ however this may change.The format is as follows:

 ```
 {
 'service': 'The services name processing the payload',
 'source': 'This is indicative of a third party rule hit analysis. (not Insights Client)',
 'account': 'The RH associated account',
-'payload_id': 'The ID of the payload',
+'request_id': 'The ID of the payload',
 'inventory_id': 'The ID of the entity in terms of the inventory',
 'system_id': 'The ID of the entity in terms of the actual system',
 'status': 'received|processing|success|error|etc',